Codecademy/docs/content/html/concepts/entities/entities.md

 ## Entity Values

-There are many, many HTML entities.
+There are many HTML entities.
 The following are some common ones:

 | Entity Name           | 1st Form   | 2nd Form  | 3rd Form    |
 | --------------------- | ---------- | --------- | ----------- |